 Prepare – One day is dedicated to prepare all lunches or snacks.
 I don’t mean ALL day either.
 This greek salad was prepared on the first day of the week for the whole week.
-It just takes cutting up the tomatoes, onions, preparing meat if you want, and putting ingredients into separate containers.
+It just takes cutting up the tomatoes, onions, preparing meat if you want, and putting ingredients into containers.

 Grocery list – Always use a list at the store to prevent overspending which can lead to wasting food and impulse buys.
 Order your list so that it matches the layout of your grocery store so you can save time by not running back and forth between the produce department and frozen foods aisle.

 Slow cooker – Try planning a slow cooker meal at least once per week.
 You can throw the ingredients together before you head out the door and the meal will be ready when you get home from work.
 This ties into “leftovers” as a crock pot can typically hold quite a few servings.
 Unfortunately the slow cooker is not a favorite in my home (the husband has a thing against slow cookers), but it can be useful for many.

 Overlap ingredients – Get ingredients that are going to be used in multiple meals throughout the week.
-Fro example, I buy Greek yogurt to be used as a salad dressing for lunches and then sour cream for fajitas or tacos for a dinner.
-It used to go bad before I would use it all.
+We often have a salad and tacos in a week and the spinach, tomatoes, and peppers can be used for both.
 This can help to prevent wasting food and money.
 If you don’t use something, try to freeze it to be used at a later time.

-- Not knowing what to make- Use the internet or pull out the old cookbook.
-Pinterest is one of the best sites for recipe ideas.
+- Not knowing what to make- Use the internet or pull out a cookbook.
+Pinterest is a site for recipe ideas.
 You can even search in Google with the ingredients you have and you will find something that has been made.
 For example, I have mushrooms, ground beef, and green beans.
 Type those in and add “recipe” and you may find what you need.